The-Marcy-Lab-School/swe-3-2-fetch/README.md

 For this last one, you are challenged to think through how to put together your fetching and rendering code.
 In the end, you should have the following functionality:

-- When we submit the form, we should send a POST request to the JSON Placeholder API to create a new user.
-We'll get back a user object.
+- When we submit the form, we should take the form data to construct a `{ username, email }` object to send in a POST request to the JSON Placeholder API to create a new user.
+We'll get back a user object that has the same data plus an `id`.
 - After submitting the form, we should then see the username and email appear on the screen below in the area under the form (see the `div#new-user` element)
 - After submitting the form, the form clears itself
 - We can fill out the form as many times as we like, and the new user section will only show the latest user